abiggercircle/viceroy-demo/README.md

 # Viceroy JS Client

-Viceroy is the package for applications that run fully managed advertising with Digined.
-Using a few lines application developers, can integrate Google Tag Manager and various event tracking mechanisms.
+Viceroy is the package for applications that run fully managed advertising with [Digined](https://digined.com/) / [Soda](https://meetsoda.com/).
+Using a few lines, application developers can integrate [Google Tag Manager](https://www.google.com/tagmanager/) and various event tracking mechanisms with ease.
 Each installation has a unique filename and secret.
 These credentials are mapped to GTM containers and other tracking pixels under the hood.

-There is also a queuing mechanism so that no events are missed.
+Viceroy has a smart mechanism so that no events are ever missed.
 All events that occur before the load of the GTM snippet are queued and fired when the GTM is loaded.

 ## Integration of Viceroy